Tabrizian/tabrizian.github.io/_posts/blog/2017-06-21-docker-multistage-builds.md

 * Some ways of using multiple ```FROM``` in ```Dockerfile```

-# Ok, So What the hack is this?!
+# Ok, So What the heck is this?!

 Docker multi-stage builds provide some way of creating different bundles and using the results of previous bundle in your new bundle or image.
 (Without